-Note: The Receiver will honor the HTTP Accept header field for encoding of the response message.
-However, if the Sender accepts both XML and JSON, then the Receiver can choose either format for the response message.
+- Note: The Receiver may return a status code of 415 (Unsupported Media Type) if it does not support the Content Type in the Store Procedure Protocol Message. - Note: The Receiver will honor the HTTP Accept header field for encoding of the response message.
+However, if the Sender accepts both application/dicom+json and application/dicom+xml, then the Receiver can choose either format for the response message.